 Nipple discharge refers to any fluid that seeps out of the nipple of the breast.

-Nipple discharge in a woman who's not pregnant or breast-feeding isn't necessarily abnormal, but should be evaluated by a doctor.
-Nipple discharge in a man under any circumstances is a problem that should be investigated.
+Nipple discharge in a woman who's not pregnant or breast-feeding isn't necessarily abnormal, but it should be evaluated by a doctor.
+Nipple discharge in a man under any circumstances could be a problem and needs further evaluation.

 One or both breasts may produce a nipple discharge, either spontaneously or when you squeeze your nipples or breasts.
-A nipple discharge may look milky, or it may be yellow, green, brown or bloody.
+A nipple discharge may look milky, or it may be clear, yellow, green, brown or bloody.
 Nonmilk discharge comes out of your breasts through the same nipple openings that carry milk.
-The consistency of nipple discharge varies from thick and sticky to thin and watery.
+The consistency of nipple discharge can vary — it may be thick and sticky or thin and watery.

-In the meantime, take care to avoid nipple stimulation — including frequent checks for discharge — because stimulation actually makes the discharge persist.
+In the meantime, take care to avoid nipple stimulation — including frequent checks for discharge — because stimulation actually makes the discharge continue.

 - Non-cancerous breast conditions.
 American Cancer Society. http://www.cancer.org/healthy/findcancerearly/womenshealth/non-cancerousbreastconditions/non-cancerous-breast-conditions-intro.
 Accessed Oct.
 7, 2013.

 - Golshan M, et al. Nipple discharge. http://www.uptodate.com/home.
 Accessed Oct.
 7, 2013.

 - Nipple discharge.
 The Merck Manuals: The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/gynecology_and_obstetrics/breast_disorders/nipple_discharge.html.
 Accessed Oct.
 7, 2013.